Membership | Borrowing | Passports | Programs & Classes | Computers & Wifi

 How do I return ebooks and eAudiobooks?

 All digital content comes off your account at the end of the checkout period.
 You can return them early from inside the appropriate app, though, if you choose.

 What if I want to renew my ebooks and eAudiobooks?

-Premium databases are where you’ll find content that you can’t get to on search engines like Google.
+Databases are where you’ll find content that you can’t get to on search engines like Google.
 That’s because Google’s crawlers can’t get past paywalls and into walled gardens.
-In other words, premium content is premium because it can’t be easily found.
+In other words, content is premium because it can’t be easily found.

 That’s where the library comes in.
 Through the New Jersey State Library, we’re able to bring you access to millions of high quality, peer-reviewed, scholarly articles that are perfect for researching school essays and work assignments.

-How do I cite articles I find in a premium database?
+How do I cite articles I find in a database?

 The neat thing about most of the articles you’ll find is that the option to cite them will be baked in right on the page.
 Look for the link called “Cite” on the article page, and you’ll have the option to copy correct citations for your preferred format (MLA, APA, Chicago, etc.).

 Browse our Database page.
 When you find a database that interests you, click on it and enter your 14-digit library card number.
 Any valid NJ library card will work so get crackin’!

 Do you accept material donations?